jancgreyling/AE_772_892/README.md

 ## Week 5: Collaborating with Github
 * **Collaboration with GitHub**
   * GitHub basics recap
+  * Creating a repository
+  * Adding, Committing, and Pushing changes
   * Forks, Pull Requests, and Issues

 ---